apanoush/ada-METAL-website/report.md

       <img src="RatingsPikachuOh.png" alt="Image" width="700" />
     </td>
     <td style="border: none;">
-      <strong> What a Surprising Result !!
+      <strong  style="font-weight:bold;"> Surprising Result !!
 Even detective pikachu is thrown off guard.</strong> From 1913 on, the weighted movie rating is constantly better than the average.
 Even more than that, it's outside the error-bars !
 This can only mean one thing.
 The rating of a movie, and the number of votes is not totally uncorrelated.
 The year 1973 seems to be the best year in terms of weighted rating, but just any normal year in mean ratings, there must be a reason!
     </td>
   </tr>
 </table>